firebird631/siis/README.md

 Troubles
 --------

-If you have some issues you can first check about [the know issues lists](doc/bugs.md).
+If you have some issues you can first check about [the know issues](doc/bugs.md).

 Disclaimer
 ----------